Top 10 Roofers in Powell, OH

 I work for them for a week and i went back to work and they told me they are letting me go because i was to slow and being safe on the job.
 It been 2 weeks sent i got let go and still have not got pay.
 They did 3 people like this.

 Late to appointment.
+Not responsive in communication.
 Poor value.
-Not responsive in communication.

 This company removes bad reviews.
 Took my money did NOT do the work.
 Was 4 hrs late and had multiple excuses.
 Refund check was issued but contractor stopped payment on check immediately.
 Check is totally useless.
 Not a refund if you don't honor it.